djha-skin/flip7/README.md

 1. **Know the odds** - Higher numbers have more copies, increasing bust risk
 2. **The zero card** is safe - only one copy in the deck, can't cause a bust
-3. **Second Chance cards** are powerful - save them for the right moment
+3. **Second Chance cards** are powerful - they automatically go to whoever draws them (unless they already have one), so save them for the right moment
 4. **Risk vs. reward** - Push your luck for higher scores, but know when to stay
 5. **Modifier cards** can multiply your score - but you need number cards first